 Ultimately, “slurs” can only be reclaimed by the parties they were originally used to bully.
 Even if you hear someone call themselves an offensive word, it does not mean they’ve permitted you to use that word to describe them as well.
 Communicate with your child, friend, or family member, and ask them how you should refer to them—there’s almost always a straightforward answer.
 Whether it be “Sometimes I call myself a dyke, but please call me a lesbian in conversation” or “I’m gay, but I also use the word queer, so you may too when talking about me.”

-As with any marginalized group, the best thing you can do to support the LGBT+ community is to listen to, and amplify their voices whenever/where-ever you can.
+As with any marginalized group, the best thing you can do to support the LGBT+ community is to listen to, and amplify their voices whenever/wherever you can.
 Educating yourself is the first step to becoming an Ally to those you care about.